fgnt/speaker_reassignment/README.md

 # Usage

-Assuming, you have a JSON file `hyp.json` with the segments (see "Input format" section later in this readme for the content), you can run the reassignments with the following commands:
+For processing, a JSON file `hyp.json` containing the segments (see section "Input format" later in this readme for the content of this file) is assumed.
+Then, you can run the reassignments with the following commands:

 ```bash
 python -m speaker_reassignment sc hyp.json  # Just spectral clustering